okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/index.md

 > **Note**: This set of resources is relevant to front-end JavaScript.
 For back-end JavaScript, see [Node.js](/code/nodejs/).

-## Integrate with Okta using the hosted Okta Sign-In Widget
+## Integrate with Okta using the Okta-hosted Sign-In Widget

-These SDKs will help you integrate with Okta by redirecting to the Okta Sign In Widget using OpenID Connect (OIDC) client libraries.
+These SDKs help you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.

 [Okta's OpenID Connect JS library](https://github.com/okta/okta-oidc-js)

 ## Integrate with Okta using embedded Sign-In Widget and SDKs

-These SDKs will help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.
+These SDKs help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.

 * [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js) is a library wrapper for the Okta Authentication API.
-Use it when you need complete control of your sign in experience.
-See the [Okta Identity Engine README](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md) for Identity Engine-specific instructions
+Use it when you need complete control of your sign-in experience.
+See the [Okta Identity Engine README](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md) for Identity Engine-specific instructions.
 * [okta-auth-js on npm](https://www.npmjs.com/package/@okta/okta-auth-js)
 * Use the [Okta embedded Sign-In Widget](https://github.com/okta/okta-signin-widget) for a pre-built, best practice, customizable experience.